adobe/helix-static/CONTRIBUTING.md

 # Release Management

 Releasing is done using [semantic-release](https://github.com/semantic-release/semantic-release), and every (relevant) commit to the `master` branch gets released automatically.
 The release will update the version number and add the recent changes to the [CHANGELOG.md](./CHANGELOG.md).
-It will also create a [release](https://github.com/adobe/helix-cli/releases) in github and finally publish the package to the [Adobe organization on npmjs.org](https://www.npmjs.com/org/adobe).
+It will also create a [release](https://github.com/adobe/helix-cli/releases) in GitHub and finally publish the package to the [Adobe organization on npmjs.org](https://www.npmjs.com/org/adobe).